JWBurgers/Bitcoin_Server/Notation.md

 # Notation

+## Key terms

+Key terms are emphasized via boldface when they are first introduced and/or described.
+For instance, the term "bitcoind" would look as follows: **bitcoind**.
+You can find these terms within the *Glossary*.

+Typicall, the first introduction of the term would be accompanied by a further description.
+For exceptions, the term is emphasized both when it is introduced and when it is described.

 ## Emphasized words and phrases

 Words and phrases are emphasized via boldface and italics.
 For instance, the phrase "Remember your password" would look as follows: ***Remember your password***.